glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 #import "../config.typ"
 = Background
 For this paper, we will focus our analysis on *serious wargames* @perla_what_1985 @coulthart_whats_2017 @rubel_epistemology_2006 @morgan_wargames_1991.
 Serious wargames are multi‑faceted depictions of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events, ultimately allowing for real-world insights.
-Serious wargames have the following attributes:
+Serious wargames have the following attributes:\
+.\
+.\
 - Ongoing conflict between actors with opposing interests or needs;
 - A synthetic environment that enables agent choice and feedback;
 - Agents make decisions and experience consequences via adjudication or rules;